 At age 57, Howie decided to enhance his ever-ready smile with dental veneers.
 Being in show business, his smile was the first thing that people noticed.
-Veneers were the best option to give his teeth a brighter, more uniform appearance and to make his smile more appealing, a great thing for a man who is always smiling!
+Veneers, a form of cosmetic dentistry, were the number one option to be able to give his teeth a brighter, more uniform appearance, and to make his smile more appealing.
+A great thing for a man who is always smiling!
 He was very happy with his new smile and the natural look of his new dental veneers.
-Although he states that it was a painless procedure, his anxiety was always there.
+Although he stated that he had very little discomfort during the procedure, his anxiety was always there.

 Howie’s Dental Veneers

-After his experience of placing veneers for a smile makeover, Howie believes that dental anxiety can be dealt with or even overcome.
-He says that communication with your dentist is the key to successful, anxiety reduced visits.
+After his experience of placing veneers for a smile makeover, Howie now believes that dental anxiety can be well-managed or even overcome.
+He states that communication is the key to successful, anxiety-reduced dental visits.

 Read the full interview here.

-Bring headphones and listen to your favorite music.3.
-Schedule an appointment on a day that is not packed with activities or important meeting4.
-Do keep communicating with your dental professionals to make sure they are aware of triggers for your dental anxiety.
+- Continue to communicate with all dental professionals to make sure they are aware of triggers for your dental anxiety.